South Shropshire: History

-The district and its council were abolished on 31 March 2009, with the area becoming part of the new Shropshire Council unitary authority from 1 April 2009, as part of the 2009 structural changes to local government in England.
+The district and its council were abolished as part of the 2009 structural changes to local government in England.
+The council's functions were taken over from 1 April 2009 by Shropshire County Council, which was renamed Shropshire Council at the same time.

 Geography

 The District of South Shropshire covered an area of 1,028 square kilometres, or 397 sqmi, which was roughly one third of the administrative county of Shropshire as of 2008.

 South Shropshire included mountains, valleys, hills, moors, forests and low grade farmland.
 The landscape is often rugged, with crags and rock outcrops very common, especially in the west and around the Clee Hills, and was for the most part gouged by glaciers during the ice age.
 The area's many rock types made it particularly interesting to geologists, with Wenlock Edge being especially noteworthy.

 See the Shropshire Hills AONB (Area of Outstanding Natural Beauty) for more about the natural geography of the area.